isambard-sc/waldur-homeport/README.md

 # Introduction

 Waldur HomePort is a web-based client for the [Waldur MasterMind][1].
-It uses yarn for dependency management and webpack as module bundler.
+It uses yarn for dependency management and Vite as module bundler.

 ## Minimal requirements